EQUIP

 1) COURSE STRUCTURE

 1.1 Certificate & Licentiate Programmes.
-EQUIP offers a flexible structure for its certificate and licentiate programmes that provide more focus and flexibility in participants’ choice of courses.
+EQUIP offers a flexible structure for its certificate and licentiate programmes that provide more focus and flexibility in participants’ choice of courses and workshops.
 Participants can progress through these programmes at their own pace.

 1.2 At Your Own Pace.
-Alternatively, participants may choose to attend EQUIP courses as an audit participant (i.e. no assignment at the end of the course) and without signing on to the certificate and licentiate programmes.
+Alternatively, participants may choose to attend EQUIP Evening Courses (Online) and Workshops (In-Person) as an audit participant (i.e. no assignment at the end of the course) and without signing on to the certificate and licentiate programmes.

-1.3 Course Duration.
-Each course comprises 7 2-hour weekly sessions.
-Students have to attend a minimum of 5 sessions and pass the course assignments with a minimum of a D grade to complete each course.
+1.3 Evening Courses (Online).
+Each Evening Course (Online) comprises 7 2-hour weekly sessions via Zoom.
+Participants have to attend a minimum of 5 sessions and pass the course assignments with a minimum of a D grade to complete each course.

-1.4 Assignments.
-Course assignments usually comprise of a 1500-2000 word essay or 2-hour examination, but may vary according to the course and instructor.
+1.5 Assignments.
+Course assignments usually comprise of a 1500-2000 word essay or 2-hour examination, but may vary according to the course/workshop or instructor.

 2) CERTIFICATE & LICENTIATE PROGRAMMES